mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 how to bring this into the classroom most pedagogies are still around behaviourist approaches.
 -->
+Coder Dojos are family-focused and thus less easy for teachers to engage with.
+But they are a good source of inspiration for teachers looking for creative project ideas for their classroom.
+However, both Code Clubs and the Coolest Project are suitable to run inside schools by computing teachers.
+Running lunchtime or after-school projects, while not reaching all pupils, can be a great way to showcase the engaging and creative nature of hobbyist computing projects.

 ### Communities in Educational Theory

-The power of communities has been highlighted by academics as part of what is known as the "social turn" in educational research.
+The power of communities has been highlighted by academics as part of what is known as the "social turn" in educational.
 This is a turn away from more individualised ways of learning concentrating of efficient transfer of knowledge from the teacher to the pupil.
-Instead the focus is on how learning happens through participation in communities and culture.
-Researchers involved in this area are broadly referred to as being part of a socio-cultural school of educational research.
+Instead the focus is on how learning happens through participation in communities and culture, socio-cultural approach.

 Community in this educational context provides support in creative process as well as motivating initial participation.
-Barbara Rogoff [-@rogoff_developing_1994], a key researcher in the socio-cultural approaches to education, has described an educational processes called _Communities of Learners_ - http://tiny.cc/communityoflearners.
+Barbara Rogoff [-@rogoff_developing_1994], a key researcher in the socio-cultural approaches to education, has described an educational process called _Communities of Learners_ - http://tiny.cc/communityoflearners.
 Rogoff sees this approach as radically different from both instruction based models of learning and pure discovery learning.
 Participants have different levels of expertise and varied roles in a learning system working towards an authentic goal.
-Rogoff notes that observing this kind of learning can be confusing to adults used to more instruction-based approaches.
+Rogoff notes that observing this kind of learning can be confusing to teachers and parents used to more instruction-based approaches.
 Such a learning community in full swing can seem chaotic.
-This seems like chaos because complex and productive learning is happening in ways that we may be unused to.
-This chapter helps decode some of these practices and explore ways that educators have structured their learning environments to take advantage of this powerful approach.
+This seems like chaos because complex and productive learning is happening in ways that we, as teachers, may be unused to.
+This chapter helps unpick some of these practices and explore ways that educators have structured their learning environments to take advantage of this powerful approach.

 ### ACTIVITY - APPLYING A COMMUNITY APPROACH IN THE CLASSROOM